Assessments

 Submission

-Push your diary files to the lab diary GitHub repository created in Lab 1.
+Push your diary files to your private GitHub Classroom repository set up in Lab 1.
 The commit timestamp is your submission record.
+Your repository is private and visible only to you and the course coordinator; no additional sharing step is needed.

 Markdown example